We analyzed 100m posts so you don’t have to

 In the preposition category, you will get results for social media marketing like social media marketing for nonprofits, social media marketing for musicians, social media marketing for libraries, social media marketing for healthcare and the list can go on.

-Answer The Public can be your daily tool for content creation, even if we talk about articles on blogs, guest posts or other types of content.
+Answer The Public can be your daily content creation tool, even if we talk about articles on blogs, guest posts or other types of content.

 So far I presented you 2 tools that generate questions based on certain keywords.
 But what about the real questions that are already engaging?
 What about the topics that people already talk about on blogs, social platforms or forums?